 Methods and Materials

-Low-Level Laser Therapy for hair growth in both men and women appears to be both safe and effective.
-The optimum wavelength, coherence, and dosimetric parameters remain to be determined.
+In conclusion, Low-Level Laser Therapy for hair growth appears to be both safe and effective.
+However, the optimum wavelength, coherence, and dosimetric parameters remain to be determined.

 Hair and Types of Hair Loss

 Hair is one of the fastest-growing tissues of the human body.
 The follicles undergo repetitive regenerative cycles.
 Each of these cycles consists of three stages: anagen (rapid growth, active stage), catagen (apoptosis-driven regression, physiological involution stage), and telogen (resting stage).
 The outer root sheet contains stem cells.
 They’re located just below the sebaceous gland.
 This coincides with the point of anchorage of the arrector pili muscle.